 We should emphasise that the wine served is a tasting sample and we would ask that you take only one glass per station to ensure that everyone has the chance to try the wines.
 There will be a wine marshal at each station who will be responsible for dispensing and controlling the distribution of the wine.

-You'll be able to able to enjoy a further complimentary glass or wine or beer or soft drink at the finish with the hog roast.
+You'll be able to able to enjoy a further complimentary glass of wine, beer or soft drink at the finish with the hog roast (there will be a vegetarian alternative).
 Additional drinks will be available to purchase.
-As well as the wine, we will have water available at all of the drinks stations and the finish withHigh5 energy drink at one other drinks station.
+As well as the wine, we will have water available at all of the drinks stations and at the finish with High5 energy drink at one other drinks station.